InnoDB and some 3rd parties Storage Engines support transactions. But there are many places where concurrency can cause conflicts:

 - You may want to lock a

 VIEW, which is very different from locking a table: a

 VIEWcan be a subset of a table, or a

 JOINbetween table subsets.

 - DDL statements are not affected by locks.
 This is even true on tables which support transactions.

-An alternative is using some SQL functions which acquire, check and release global named “locks”.
-The reason why I quoted “locks” is that they don’t lock anything.
+An alternative is using some SQL functions which acquire, check and release global “locks”.
+The reason why I quoted “locks” is that they don’t really lock anything.
 All sessions are expected to acquire and release locks with a proper name.
 So, applications and routines must be written by someone who knows the locking logic used for that database.